KCisSICKnasty/SICKnasty-FO4/README.md

 - Click <Edit...>, then click the + symbol in the top left and Add from file.
 - In the resulting explorer window, navigate to the "FO4Edit 4.1.5f" folder.
 - Open the "Optional" folder, highlight "FO4Edit64.exe", and then confirm.
+- Check "Overwrite Steam AppID" and input: 1946160.
+- Check "Force load libraries".
+- Check "Use applitcation's icon for desktop shortcuts" (to differentiate executables).
 - Press Apply in the lower right, then OK.

 	**Setting up VEFS:** ***Optional***

+	**SIKE it's not optional.
+Wabbajack wont compile the FaceGen Output and it's too big for Nexus.
+Awesome, right?
+You'll have to run the Quick Face Fix option.**

 - Navigate to your installation folder.
 - Drag the folder titled "Vault-Tec Enhanced FaceGen System - VEFS" from your installation folder into the root of whatever drive you installed the list to.
 (For example: *C:\SICKnasty - FO4\Vault-Tec Enhanced FaceGen System - VEFS* ---> **C:\Vault-Tec Enhanced FaceGen System - VEFS**)